• Return to the Home Page.

 • 10.)
 Requests for information about a client by a court of law (Dr. Berger will still try to maintain confidentiality as much as possible in these instances).

 • 12.)
 It is assumed that Dr. Berger can freely contact any e-mail addresses or call any phone numbers you provide to him and use his name as "Dr. Douglas Berger", "therapist", "counselor", or "psychiatrist from the Meguro Counseling Center".
 In most cases he will call himself, "Doug Berger", or "Doug", and he may use discretion in using other unrelated names in cases where persons other than a client may answer the phone to protect client confidentiality.
+If you are not reachable, do not have an answering machine or do not reply, an SMS may be sent to your mobile phone number that asks you to reply to Dr. Berger and includes his e-mail address.
+Calls may be made between the hours of 8:00am and 10:45pm Japan time.
+It is impossible to predict a client's specific situation when returning calls and Dr. Berger can not take responsibility for difficulties encountered in your receipt of a call.
 Dr. Berger will conscientiously endeavor to honor clients' requests not to use specific contacts, not to use his real identity for specific telephone numbers, not to call on specific days/times etc., however, he can not absolutely guarantee that he will be able to honor complex requests in this regards (all requests must be received in writing by e-mail).

 • 13.)
 Dr. Berger retains the right to maintain any and all information including contact information received from clients, and he can not absolutely guarantee he would not call a specific phone number and/or introduce himself in a specific way once a client has provided contacts to him if there is an urgent need to contact a client and other means of communication are not successful in timely fashion, and this would need to be determined by Dr. Berger on a case-by-case basis.
 There is also a small risk of human or machine error in the organization and management of contacts that a client requests not to use that any therapist or counseling center may have, so that it is important for clients to consider these items before providing Dr. Berger with a contact or phone number.
 Please note, however, Dr. Berger does not accept clients that do not provide a phone number, are not readily contactable by phone, or do not return messages in a timely manner that would need to be determined by Dr. Berger, and that Dr. Berger may initiate termination of ongoing therapy in these instances.